Denmark willing to help SAS if private investors get on board | Business

 Denmark willing to help SAS if private investors get on board

-Denmark is willing to write off debt owed by loss-making airline SAS and inject more capital if private investors chip in as well, Finance Minister Nicolai Wammen said on Friday.
+"There is a commitment from a large and broad majority in parliament that we continue to take responsibility and we want to contribute to a solution, but now all other parties must do their share as well," he said.
+Lawmakers had agreed to accept writedowns, the conversion of debt and to inject new equity depending on private investors also taking part, the finance ministry said in a statement.

-Denmark is willing to write off debt owed by loss-making airline SAS and inject more capital if private investors chip in as well, Finance Minister Nicolai Wammen said on Friday.
-The airline's share price surged as much as 45% as investors welcomed some positive news for the carrier, which is struggling to cut costs while also seeking to prevent a major strike among its pilots.
+Denmark is willing to write off debt owed by loss-making airline SAS and inject more capital provided private investors also contribute, Finance Minister Nicolai Wammen said on Friday.
+The share price of the carrier, which is struggling to cut costs and seeking to avert a strike by pilots, surged by as much as 45% following the news.
+It later pared some gains to trade 25% higher at 1332 GMT.

-Lawmakers had agreed to accept writedowns and the conversion of debt while injecting new equity depending on private investors also taking part, the Finance Ministry said in a statement.
+Lawmakers had agreed to accept writedowns, the conversion of debt and to inject new equity depending on private investors also taking part, the finance ministry said in a statement.
 "If SAS does not succeed in convincing the markets that they have a viable and profitable future, then no money will come from either the market or from the Danish state," Rasmus Jarlov of the Conservative Party said.

-NOT EASY Government support is also dependent on maintaining influence over a range of decisions to ensure SAS keeps a strong presence at Danish airports, for example, which is important for both the Danish economy and ensuring good travel connections to the rest of the world, Wammen said.
+STRINGS ATTACHED Government support is also contingent on its being able to maintain influence over a range of decisions to ensure SAS keeps a strong presence at Danish airports, for example, which is important for the Danish economy and ensuring good travel connections to the rest of the world, Wammen said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)